powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 - The regulation mode, which can be:
     - `VOLTAGE`
     - `REACTIVE_POWER`

-    - `OFF`
-      Note that it is different from the generator regulation definition, which is only done through a boolean. `OFF` is equivalent to a disconnected element.
+- The participation in regulation (through a boolean)

 - The regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.

 **Available extensions**